-The XRP7724 is a quad-output digital pulse width modulation (DPWM) controller with integrated gate drivers for use synchronous buck switching regulators.
-Each output voltage can be programmed from 0.6V to 5.5V without the need of an external voltage divider.
-The wide range of the programmable DPWM switching frequency (from 105 kHz to 1.2 MHz) enables the user to optimize for efficiency or component sizes.
-Since the digital regulation loop requires no external passive performance components, dool is compromised due to external component variation or operating condition.
+The XRP7725 is a quad-output digital pulse width modulation (DPWM) controller with integrated gate drivers for use with synchronous buck switching regulators.
+Each output voltage can be programmed from 0.6V to 5.5V without the need for an external divider.
+The wide range programmable DPWM switching frequency (from 105 kHz to 1.2 MHz) enables the user to optimize for efficiency or component sizes.
+Since the digital regulation loop requires no external passive components, performance is not compromised due to external component variation or operating condition.

-The XRP7724 provides a number of critical safetv features, such as Over-Current Protection (OCP), Over-Voltage Protection (OVP), Over Temperature Protection (OTP) plus input Under Voltage Lockout (UVLO).
+The XRP7725 provides a number of critical safety features, such as Over-Current Protection (OCP), Over-Voltage Protection (OVP), Over Temperature Protection (OTP) plus input Under Voltage Lockout (UVLO).
 In addition, a number of key health monitoring features such as warning level flags for the safety functions, Power Goods (PGOOD), etc., plus full monitoring of system voltages and currents.
 The above are all programmable and/or readable from the SMBus and many are steerable to the GPIOs for hardware monitoring.

-For hardware communication, the XRP7724 has two logic level General Purpose Input-Output (GPIO) pins and three, 15V, open drain, Power System Input-Output (PSIO) pins.
+For hardware communication, the XRP7725 has two logic level General Purpose Input-Output (GPIO) pins and three, 15V, open drain, Power System Input-Output (PSIO) pins.
 Two pins are dedicated to the SMBus data (SDA) and clock (SCL).
 Additional pins include Chip Enable (Enable), Aux Boost Feedback (BFB) and External PLL Capacitor (CPLL).

-In addition to providing four switching outputs, the XRP7724 also provides control for an Aux boost supply, and two stand-by linear regulators that produce 5V and 3.3V for a total of 7 customer usable supplies in a single device.
+In addition to providing four switching outputs, the XRP7725 also provides control for an Aux boost supply, and two stand-by linear regulators that produce 5V and 3.3V for a total of seven customer usable supplies in a single device.

 The 5V LDO is used for internal power and is also available for customer use to power external circuitry.
 The 3.3V LDO is solely for customer use and is not used by the chip.
-There is also a 1.8V linear which is for internal use only and should not be used externally.
+There is also a 1.8V linear regulator which is for internal use only and should not be used externally.

-A key feature of the XRP7724 is its powerful power management capabilities.
-All four outputs are independently programmable and gives the user not only full control of the delay, ramp, and sequence during power up and power down.
-One can also control of how the outputs interact and power down in the event of a fault.
+A key feature of the XRP7725 is its advinced power management capabilities.
+All four outputs are independently programmable and provide the user full control of the delay, ramp, and sequence during power up and power down.
+The user may also control how the outputs interact and power down in the event of a fault.
 This includes active ramp down of the output voltages to remove an output voltage as quickly as possible.
-Another nice feature is that the outputs can be defined and controlled as groups.
+Another useful feature is that the outputs can be defined and controlled as groups.

-The XRP7724 has two main types of programmable memory.
-The first types are runtime registers that contain configuration, control and monitoring information for the chip.
+The XRP7725 has two main types of programmable memory.
+The first type is runtime registers that contain configuration, control and monitoring information for the chip.
 The second type is rewritable Non-Volatile Flash Memory (NVFM) that is used for permanent storage of the configuration data along with various chip internal functions.
-During power up the run time registers are loaded from the NVFM allowing for standalone operation.
+During power up, the run time registers are loaded from the NVFM allowing for standalone operation.

-The XRP7724 brings an extremely high level of functionality and performance programmable power system.
-Ever decreasing product budgets require the designer to quickly make good cost/performance tradeoffs to be truly successful.
-By incorporating 4 switching channels, two user LDOs, a charge pump boost controller, along with internal gate drivers, all in a single package, the XRP7724 allows for extremely cost effective power system designs.
-Another key cost factor to put into the cost tradeoffs, which is often overlooked, is the unanticipated Engineering Change (ECO).
-The programmable versatility of the XRP7724, along with the lack of hard wired, on board configuration components, allows for minor and major changes to be made, in circuit, on the board by simple reprogramming.
+The XRP7725 brings an extremely high level of performance functionality and а programmable power system.
+Ever decreasing product budgets require the designer to quickly make good cost/performance tradeoffs to successful.
+By incorporating four switching channels, two user LDOs, a charge pump boost controller, along with internal gate drivers, all in a single package, the XRP7725 allows for extremely cost effective power system designs.
+Another key cost factor that is often overlooked is the unanticipated Engineering Order (ECO).
+Change programmable versatility of the XRP7725, along with the lack of hard wired configuration components, allows for minor and major changes to be made in circuit by simple reprogramming.